Collaboration on documentation

 Thereafter, new repository Issues will be created for new document pages, or existing Issues will be opened for revising existing documents, and other types of Issues may be started specifically for architectural changes.

-See an example of this workflow at the end.
+See an example of this workflow.

 Creating effective titles